verd1c/Rift-Wrapper/README.md

 ## Future Work

-Version 1.3 is to include support for the TFT and Valorant API
+Version 1.3 is to include support for the TFT and Valorant API.

 ## Changelog